mpv-player/mpv/DOCS/man/input.rst

     upon, and writing to these properties may prevent builtin scripts from working properly.

+    Currently, the following properties have defined special semantics:

+    ``user-data/osc/margins``
+        This property is written by an OSC implementation to indicate the margins that it occupies.
+Its sub-properties ``l``, ``r``, ``t``, and ``b`` should all be set to the left, right, top, and bottom margins respectively.
+        Values are between 0.0 and 1.0, normalized to window width/height.

     Sub-paths can be accessed directly; e.g. ``user-data/my-script/state/a`` can be read, written, or observed.